-Now it is just a opposite sense of what we discuss in this fifth property this says that if an event A must result in the occurrence of one of the mutually exclusive event in A 1, A 2 and up to A_n then the probability of A can be expressed as their individual intersection if you just see it here in that.
+Now, it is just a opposite sense of what we discuss in this fifth property.
+This is, this says that, if an event A must result in the occurrence of one of the mutually exclusive event in A 1, A 2 and up to A n, then the probability of A can be expressed as their individual intersection.
+If you just see it here, that, so, if, if there is, this is your sample space and this sample space is having the partition like that mutually exclusive and collectively exhaustive partitions are there and there is another event like this.

-So if there is your sample space and this sample space is having the partition like that mutually exclusive and collectively exhaustive partitions are there and there is another event like this and if I say that these are all these partitions are this is total S this is partition is A 1, A 2 and up to this it is going and it is coming up to A_n and if I say that this event is your A, then this probability of A can be expressed as a summation of this particular area.
-First is this area so what is this area is nothing but the intersection between the event A and event A1.

-So we just write it event A intersection event A1 + I am writing now this area this corresponding area in this Venn diagram which is nothing but probability of \cap of A2 and this event A so A \cap A2 in this way I will go on adding up then this area will come and finally the last event will come so in this way I will just add up to probability of A \cap A_n. so this is stated.
+And, if I say that, these are all, these, these partitions are this, this is total S, this is partition is A 1, A 2 and up to this, it is going and it is coming up to A n and if I say that this event is your A, then this probability of A can be expressed as a summation of this particular area.
+First is this area.
+So, what is this area?
+This area is nothing, but the intersection between the event A and event A 1.
+So, we just write it event A intersection event A 1 plus.
+I am writing now, this area, this corresponding area in this Venn diagram, which is nothing, but probability of intersection of A 2 and this event A. So, A intersection A 2.
+In this way, I will go on adding up.
+Then this area will come, then this area will come and finally, the last event will come.

-Here in this slide that if an event A must result in the occurrence of one of the mutually exclusive events A 1, A 2 up to A_n , then probability of A is a summation of the intersection of that event with the individual events A1up to A_n so the next property.
+So, in this way, I will just add up to probability of A intersection A n.
+So, this, this is stated here in this slide, that if an event A must result in the occurrence of one of the mutually exclusive events A 1, A 2 upto A n, then probability of A is a summation of the intersection of that event with the individual events A 1 up to A n.
+So, the next property, the, before we go to that one, that is on the, on the conditional probability.
+That we will see in a minute.

-The before we go to that one that is on the on the conditional probability that we will see in a minute.
-Before that we will just see we will just quickly go through one small example problem which states like this that if a steel section manufacturer produce a particular section and the initial quality check reveals that the probability of producing a defective unit is 0.022 further investigation reveals that he probability of producing a defective unit in terms of the measurement is 0.01 and the defective unit in terms of the material quality is 0.017 then what is the probability of producing an unit.
+Before that, we will just see, we will just quickly go through one small example problem which states like this.
+That if a steel section manufacturer produce a particular section, and the initial quality check reveals that the probability of producing a defective unit is 0.022.
+Further investigation reveals that the probability of producing a defective unit in terms of the measurement is 0.01 and the defective unit in terms of the material quality is 0.017, then what is the probability of producing an unit that is defective in measurement as well as in material quality?
+So, here what the information is given is that, what is the total probability of producing a defective unit is given.

-That is defective in measurement as well as in material quality so here what the information is given is that what is the total probability of producing a defective unit is given and these two events that is probability of the it is defective it can be defective in two different ways one way of defective unit is that this measurement is the measurement was wrong and other one is that the material quality was not satisfied so in two different way the particular section can be defective so their individual probability that we got is 0.01 and another one the 0.017and the total is given here.
+And these two events, that is probability of the, it is defective, it can be defective in two different ways.
+One, one way of defective unit is that this measurement is the, the measurement was wrong and other one is that, the material quality was not satisfied.
+So, in two different way, the particular section can be defective.
+So, their individual probability that we got is 0.01 and another one the 0.017 and the total is given here, this 0.22.